No Gobert; Towns leads Wolves to 129-117 win over Rockets

 The young Rockets started quickly, hitting six of their first seven shots, including a 4-of-5 mark from 3, and held a lead in the first quarter.

+”We start good, I think,” Sengun said. ”But second quarter, we lose our focus and then we did easy turnovers.”

 The shots started to miss the mark and the turnovers increased.
-Houston shot 11 of 16 in the first and was 7 of 11 from the 3-point arch, but the turnovers allowed Minnesota to take control.
+Houston shot 11 of 16 in the first and was 7 of 11 from the 3, but the turnovers allowed Minnesota to take control.

 The Rockets had 15 turnovers at half as the Wolves made their run, scoring 27 points off turnovers and finishing the half with 13 fast-break points.